It’s easy for beginner designers to

 Register button

-Now that we have those buckets, let’s continue: In what order
+Now that we have those buckets, let’s continue: In what

-more.
+to learn more.

 Compare these two versions.
 Isn’t it easier to ingest the